Colombian Café Sofia - Medium Roast Single Origin Coffee

 Weight:

-Colombia Café Sofia Supremo is a beautifully balanced washed Arabica grown across the highland regions of Antioquia, Risaralda, and Valle.
-Carefully processed at the Santa Teresita mill, it delivers a smooth body, bright acidity and sweet notes of caramel, chocolate, and warm spice.
-A dependable, versatile coffee that showcases the depth and consistency of Colombia’s celebrated Supremo grade.
+Colombia Café Sofia Supremo is a balanced Arabica from the highland regions of Antioquia, Risaralda, and Valle.
+Processed at the Santa Teresita mill, it offers a smooth body, bright acidity and sweet notes of caramel, chocolate and warm spice.
+A versatile coffee that highlights the depth and consistency of this wonderful bean.

 • Where is this coffee grown?